-Prerequisite: A grade of C or better in Math 125 or appropriate skill level demonstrated through the math placement process.
+Prerequisite: Math 125 with a grade of C or better or appropriate skill level demonstrated through the math placement process.

 Covers the following topics and their applications: algebra review; functions; polynomial, rational, exponential, and logarithmic functions; differentiation and integration; the definite integral.